joshmcarthur/playbook/index.markdown

 The site is hosted on [Github Pages](https://pages.github.com/) and served via [Cloudflare](https://cloudflare.com/).

-The [Roboto](https://github.com/google/roboto/) font is used for pricipal typography.
 Stylesheets are compiled with [SASS](https://sass-lang.com/).
+The [Roboto](https://github.com/google/roboto/) font was used for pricipal typography, but has since been replaced by use of system sans-serif fonts.
+This decreases time to first paint and overall page load size but means that typography can look slightly different in different environments.

-This guide is heavily inspired by [Thoughtbot's Playbook](https://thoughtbot.com/playbook), but the content is my own.
+The idea behind this guide is heavily inspired by [Thoughtbot's Playbook](https://thoughtbot.com/playbook), but the content and structure is my own.

 Site content is licensed under [Creative Common's Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 This